Criss Cross Poker

-Shackleford has also taken the time to develop a “basic strategy” guide for casual players, much like the one used in blackjack, which can assist you during close decisions.
-His approach to playing Criss Cross Poker correctly can be summed up as follows:
+Use this “basic strategy” guide for casual players, much like the one used in blackjack, which can assist you during close decisions.
+The approach to playing Criss Cross Poker correctly can be summed up as follows:

 Strategy to Win at Criss Cross Poker